ibexa/documentation-developer/docs/guide/page/page_blocks.md

 ## Customizing Universial Discovery Widged (UDW) when working with embed and locationlist attributes

-Quite a few of the blocks that are shipped with Ibexa DXP gives the user the possibility to select content using the UDW.
+Quite a few of the blocks that are shipped with [[= product_name_base =]] gives the user the possibility to select content using the UDW.
 Some of those blocks also uses UDW with different configurations.
 For instance, the UDW opened by the `Banner` block only allows the user to select images, while the `Collection` block allows the user to select multiple Content objects in the UDW.
-The examples below will illustrate how to customize the UDW configuration when creating new blocks that uses the `embed` (used by `Banner` block) and the `locationlist` (used by 'Collection' block) attributes.
+The examples below illustrates how to customize the UDW configuration when creating new blocks that uses the `embed` (used by `Banner` block) and the `locationlist` (used by 'Collection' block) attributes.

 ### The `embed` attribute type